EURECA

 Description:

-ReFood also promotes social inclusion by providing nutritious food to people and families in the worst living conditions, helping to combat poverty and hunger.
-The project also ensures financial sustainability through economic efficiency, as meals are redeemed at 10 cents each and the community contributes with their time, food or other material support.
+Furthermore, ReFood plays a crucial role in social inclusion by delivering nutritious food to those in dire circumstances and helping alleviate poverty and hunger.
+The project also achieves financial sustainability through economic efficiency, charging just 10 cents per meal and relying on community contributions of time, food, and other resources.

-Another important advantage of ReFood is public awareness of issues related to food waste and the importance of adopting sustainable consumption and production practices.
-By educating the community about the negative impact of food waste on the environment and society, the project inspires behavioral changes and promotes a more conscious and responsible lifestyle.
+Another significant benefit of ReFood is raising public awareness about food waste and the importance of sustainable consumption and production practices.
+By educating the community on the detrimental effects of food waste on both the environment and society, ReFood encourages behavioural changes and promotes a more conscientious and responsible lifestyle.

 Read More